BlueBrain/spack-packages/README.md

   1) gcc/4.9.4   2) mpich/3.2   3) neurodamus/develop   4) mod2c/develop
 ```

-If we swap compilers then previously modules should be swapped automaticaly:
+If we swap compilers then previously modules should be swapped automatically:

 ```
 $ module swap gcc llvm